lmd-code/phpmdcompiler/README.md

 You need to have at least PHP 7.4 installed on your system.

-1. Download and unzip the repo to a location of your choice.
+1. Download and unzip the repository to a location of your choice.
 2. In the command line tool of you choice, navigate to the folder you just downloaded/unzipped.
-3. Then at the prompt, enter `php bin/mdcompile` and follow the instructions on screen.
+3. At the command prompt, enter `php bin/mdcompile` and follow the instructions on screen.

 ### Compiler Options